badoo/file-streamer/README.md

 # FileStreamer
 Streams given file data into any buffered writer.
 Uses fsNotify for new data detection in files.

+The most fresh documentation can be found on [GoDoc](https://godoc.org/github.com/badoo/file-streamer)

 # Concepts

 The library consists of 2 main instances: